Paste a VALID AdSense code in Ads Elite Plugin options before activating it.

 Shin splints can be caused by a number of biomechanical factors as well as errors in training.
 Overpronation of the feet where the foot rolls inwards too much flattening the arch of the foot and causing the lower leg to rotate inwards.
 Over supination of the feet where the foot rolls outwards too much during the time the foot is in contact with the ground.

 Inadequate footwear which includes the wrong type of shoe for your running style as well as using running shoes that are just too old and have lost their support and cushioning can cause shin splints.
-Increasing training too quickly, running on hard surfaces, on your toes as in sprinting and generally doing too much too soon can increase the risk of shin splints.
+Increasing training too quickly, running on hard surfaces, on your toes as in sprinting and generally doing too much too soon can increase the risk of injury and shin pain.

 Decreased flexibility at the ankle which causes increased stress on the soft tissues, muscles and tendons of the lower leg.